arielsepton/platform-frontend/.github/PULL_REQUEST_TEMPLATE.md

 I have:

-- [ ] Performed a self-review of my code
+- [ ] Performed a self-review of my code.
-- [ ] Commented hard-to-understand areas
+- [ ] Commented hard-to-understand areas.
-- [ ] Ideally added tests that prove my fix is effective or that my feature works
+- [ ] Ideally added tests that prove my fix is effective or that my feature works.
-- [ ] Run `npm run reviewable` to ensure this PR is ready for review.
+- [ ] Ran `npm run reviewable` to ensure this PR is ready for review.
-- [ ] Any dependent changes have been merged
+- [ ] Made sure any dependent changes have been merged.